megan-mai/meganmai-dh150/README.md

 ### Heuristic Evaluation
 Goodreads does a decent job of maintaining visibility of system status.
 Users know what tab they are on by checking the tab list on the left:
 ![](bookshelf.png)
+And looking for the grey text.
+This page does fall short in matching the system with the real world, however, because there are two symbols indicating some type of communication: there is an envelope for messaging, and message bubbles for discussion board.
+Both symbols are used interchangaeably to indicate messaging systems on other platforms, and it takes a bit of experience to tell what does what.
+In terms of supporting undo and redo, readers are prone to accidentally adding book to their list due to high presence of 'add book' buttons.
+When a book is added, the user must go to an entirely separate page, relocate the book added, and then remove it from their's profile.
 ![](button1.png)
 ![](button2.png)
+The consistency and standards of Goodreads are good.
+The terminology used is relatively straightforward, for example, read books are labeled under the tab 'read', and in-progress books are listed as 'currently reading'.
+The prevalence of the 'add book' button on the website also contributes to a lack of error prevention.
+There are no second checks when the user adds a book.
+This can lead to an accumlation of accidentally added books.
+Goodreads handles recognition well.
+Next to each category of book (read, unread, etc) there is a count indicating how many books are in the category.
+Users will know if the category has been successfully updated.
+The effeciency of use of Goodreads isn't necessarily bad; there are no tailored shortcuts because all navigation options are presented on the page, giving the user easy access to most actions while also crowding the space.
-The first and primary violation is in regards to the heuristic of aesthetic and minimalist design.
+The primary violation is in regards to the heuristic of aesthetic and minimalist design.
 The page is flooded with extraneous and non-vital information.
 There are several seasonal events that could be allocated under one tab, as well as the option to plan, update, and list any reads.
-Second, in terms of supporting undo and redo, readers are prone to accidentally adding book to their list due to high presence of 'add book' buttons.
-When a book is added, the user must go to an entirely separate page, relocate the book added, and then remove it from their's profile.
+Error recognition in implemented when the user tries to set the starting date of reading a book to before the finish date.
+The website notifies them as such:
+Good reads does not provide good documentation, seemlying on account of the fact that much of the website is displayed plain in sigh on every page.
+Nevertheless, there are no intial directions on how to operate the platform, which, despite its transparency, is still quite difficult to navigate.

 ## Velvetyne Page
 ![](velvetyne2sc.png)
 ![](velvetynesc.png)